Aleksandr Tsekalo: Biography

-In 1996, together with Lolita Milyavskaya began to conduct the program "Good morning, country!".
+In 1996, together with Lolita Milyavskaya, he began to present the program "Good morning, country!".
 After the collapse of the cabaret duet "Akademiya" in 2000, Tsekalo participated in a number of television projects, including the popular series of musical films "Old Songs on the Main" (played in the third and fourth parts, and also directed and scripted a live version of the television project), voiced the film "Private Chronicles.
 Monologue".

-In 2000, Alexander Tsekalo played the main role in Tigran Keosayan's film "Silver Lily of the Valley", for which he wrote and performed the song "Istoriya".
+In 2000, Tsekalo played the main role in Tigran Keosayan's film "Silver Lily of the Valley", for which he wrote and performed the song "Istoriya".
 In 2007, this song was performed by Filipp Kirkorov and was included in his album For You.

 Until February 2003 he was the executive producer of the musical Nord-Ost, and then became the general producer of the company "Russian Musical", the director of the musical "12 chairs".

 From September 2002 to 2005 he held the post of executive producer of entertainment programs of the department of own production of the STS channel.
 From 2005 to 2006 – the general producer of STS.
-From 1 August 2006 to 1 June 2007 – Director of the department of entertainment programs of the STS.
+From 1 August 2006 to 1 June 2007 – director of the department of entertainment programs of the STS.
 He was fired after the conflict with the general director of the channel, Alexander Rodnyansky: the latter was dissatisfied with the fact that Tsekalo, as a staff member of the STS, worked as a leading music contest "Two Stars" on Channel One, while Tsekalo himself did not accept the financial terms proposed to him.

 From 2006 to 2014 and in 2017 – the presenter of the Channel One ("Two Stars", Minute of Fame, Big Difference, Prozhektorperiskhilton).
 From 25 June 2007 to 30 July 2008 – Deputy General Director, Director of the Directorate of Special Projects "Channel One".

-In 2008 he founded Sreda, which since its inception has become one of the most significant television production companies in Russia.
+In 2008 he founded Sreda, which has become one of the most significant television production companies in Russia.